Haute Route – Verbier – Zermatt – Private Group

 Day 1 – Monday.
 Verbier – Cabane du Prafleuri

 We take the uphill lifts through the Verbier ski system to reach the Col des Gentianes.
 From here, our touring starts.
-We cross the Col de la Chaux (2939m) and Col de Momin (3000m) and will finally climb the summit of the Rosablanche (3335m), which offers a short but exciting climb with great views towards the following days of our route.
+We cross the Col de la Chaux (2939m) and Col de Momin (3000m) and will finally climb the summit of the Rosablanche (3335m), which offers a short but exciting climb with superb views towards the following days of our route.

 6-7h – ▼1400m ski down, ▲ 560m tour up